Ethiopian PM: Eritrean troops to leave Tigray | DW | 26.03.2021

 Biden pushes to end the conflict

-Abiy claimed victory over the TPLF in December, but the US and UN have both reported continued clashes.
+Abiy claimed victory over the TPLF in December, but the United States and United Nations have both reported continued clashes.

-The US has been calling on Eritrean troops to leave the area for weeks and Joe Biden's administration ramped up the pressure by dispatching Senator Chris Coons to Ethiopia around a week ago for talks with Abiy.
+The US has been calling on Eritrean troops to leave the area for weeks, and the Biden administration ramped up the pressure by dispatching Senator Chris Coons to Ethiopia nearly a week ago for talks with Abiy.

 -